NON-MUSCLE INVASIVE BLADDER NEOPLASMS

 -

-New combo therapy aims to keep bladder cancer from coming back
+New vaccine-like therapy aims to keep bladder cancer from coming back

-Disease control Recruiting nowThis study tests whether adding the experimental drug V940 to standard BCG immunotherapy helps people with high-risk non-muscle invasive bladder cancer live longer without their cancer returning or spreading.
-About 308 adults whose bladder cancer has not invaded the muscle will b…
+Disease control Recruiting nowThis study tests whether adding an experimental treatment (V940) to standard BCG therapy helps people with high-risk non-muscle invasive bladder cancer live longer without their cancer returning.
+About 308 adults will be randomly assigned to get either V940 plus BCG or BCG alone.…

 Matched conditions: NON-MUSCLE INVASIVE BLADDER NEOPLASMS